phase2/devtools-examples/drupal8/README.md

 ### 1. Running drush commands on the site

-  - `docker-compose -f build.yml run drush cache-rebuild`
+  - `docker-compose -f build.yml run --rm drush cache-rebuild`

 ### 2. Running grunt commands on the site

-  - `docker-compose -f build.yml run grunt <command>`
+  - `docker-compose -f build.yml run --rm grunt <command>`

 ### 3. Running composer commands on the site

-  - `docker-compose -f build.yml run composer <command>`
+  - `docker-compose -f build.yml run --rm composer <command>`

 ### 4. Getting a CLI on the code base (this will open a bash shell)

-  - `docker-compose -f build.yml run cli`
+  - `docker-compose -f build.yml run --rm cli`

 ### 5. Importing a private key into a build container